NagarajShet-git/xOTB-Angular/projects/panel/README.md

 # Panel

-An expander control Section can be useful to show and hide panel of your UI and therefore, declutter your app
+An expandable container, Panel, can be useful to show and hide section of your UI and therefore, declutter your app

 ## Usages